Rookie legislator leaves Tory caucus over decisions affecting francophones

-TORONTO — A Progressive Conservative legislator who publicly denounced Ontario’s decision to eliminate the independent office of the French-language services commissioner and a planned French-language university has left the Tory caucus.
+TORONTO — A Progressive Conservative legislator who publicly denounced Ontario’s decision to eliminate the independent office of the French-language services commissioner and a planned French-language university severed ties with the Tories on Thursday, the culmination of a dispute that saw her vote against her own party’s legislation.

-In a letter to the Speaker of the legislature, Amanda Simard says her decision is effective immediately, and she will remain as an independent.
+In a letter to the Speaker of the legislature, Amanda Simard said her decision was effective immediately, and she will remain as an independent.
+New Democrats and Liberals said they were not aware of any efforts to recruit her to their ranks.

-“I am no longer a member of the Progressive Conservative Caucus,” Simard wrote in the short letter sent Thursday.
-“I will continue to take my place in the Legislative Assembly of Ontario as an Independent.”

 The rookie legislator, who represents a largely Franco-Ontarian riding, broke ranks with Premier Doug Ford’s government over the two controversial decisions affecting about 600,000 francophones in the province.